mockk/mockk/ALINA.md

 <br>
 <small>
-I just copied all transfer accounts below.
+I just copied all transfer accounts from the link "Donation web-site".
 You can double-check on original web-site.
 If needed just use translator.<br>
 Scroll to the bottom and check: "Dane dla przelewów walutowych i zagranicznych >>"<br>
 This means: "Information about transfers in currencies and from abroad"<br>
 Account for PLN is taken from main page.